will-y/crystal-tools/README.md

 - `bow_experience_boost` (1.0): Multiplies how much experience Bows get, experience is calculated by `EXP_GAINED` = UNMITIGATED_DAMAGE_DONE * BOW_EXPERIENCE_BOOST.
 Range: 0.1 - 10000.0.
 - `sword_experience_boost` (1.0): Multiplies how much experience Swords get, experience is calculated by EXP_GAINED = UNMITIGATED_DAMAGE_DONE * SWORD_EXPERIENCE_BOOST.
 Range: 0.1 - 10000.0.
 - `upgrade_screen_background` ("cracked_deepslate_tiles"): Determines the block texture to use for the background of the upgrade screen.
 Must be a vanilla block's resource location.
 [Here](https://minecraft.fandom.com/wiki/Java_Edition_data_values#Blocks) is a list of options from the wiki.
+- `enable_item_requirements` (true): Set to false to disable certain nodes from requiring items to upgrade.

 ### Ore Generation
 #### Stone